Young-Chin/Young-Chin.github.io/_pages/about.md

 Research Interests
 ======
-- AIGC Detection
+- AIGC and Its Applications
-- Diffusion/Score-based Generative Model
+- Diffusion-based Generative Models
-- AI Security and Forensics
+- AI Security and Multimedia Forensics
 - Smart City and its Applications

 News